-- 18. Flight crew licences and ratings issued or validated in Macao by the Civil Aviation Authority will remain in force for a period specified therein but not exceeding the periods established in paragraph 3 of the Fourteenth Schedule of this Regulation regarding the frequency of the medical routine checks.
+- 18. Flight crew licences and ratings issued or validated in Macao by the Civil Aviation Authority will remain in force for a period of 5 years, except the licences referred in paragraph 1 (h), (i) and (j) of this Schedule which will remain in force for a period specified therein but not exceeding the periods established in paragraph 3 of the Fourteenth Schedule of this Regulation regarding the frequency of the medical routine checks.
 Before the expiry of this period, an application for renewal shall be submitted to the Civil Aviation Authority if the holder wishes to continue to use the privileges of his/her licences or ratings, and the licence or rating may be renewed, provided the applicant: - (a) in the preceding period has exercised the privileges of his/her licence or rating in order to meet, at least, the minimum requirements regarding the recent experience specified in Part B of this Schedule; - (b) is not suffering from any disability likely to adversely affect his/her technical skill or judgement and has satisfactorily meet the requirements of the medical examinations in accordance with the standards, requirements and time periods specified in the Fourteenth Schedule to this Regulation; and - (c) do not pass the limit of 65 years of age. - 19.
-In the process of renewal of flight crew licences and ratings issued or validated in Macao by the Civil Aviation Authority, the applicant shall take note of the following conditions: - (a) applicants should note that renewal of a licence which has expired cannot be back-dated and consequently any exercise of privileges in the intervening period would be illegal; - (b) a licence which has lapsed for a period less than the limit specified in paragraph 3 of the Fourteenth Schedule will only be renewed for a period not exceeding that limit from the date of application for renewal, but a renewal fee for the whole period is payable; - (c) it is essential that the application for renewal is received by the Civil Aviation Authority approximately one month prior to the date of expiry of the licence; and - (d) a licence which has lapsed for a period more than the limit specified in paragraph 3 of the Fourteenth Schedule will not be renewed without a number and type of examinations which the Civil Aviation Authority deems necessary and sufficient to ascertain the competency of the holder.
+In the process of renewal of flight crew licences and ratings issued or validated in Macao by the Civil Aviation Authority, the applicant shall take note of the following conditions: - (a) applicants should note that renewal of a licence which has expired cannot be back-dated and consequently any exercise of privileges in the intervening period would be illegal; - (b) a licence which has lapsed for a period not more than one year will be renewed for a period specific in paragraph 18 of this schedule; - (c) it is essential that the application for renewal is received by the Civil Aviation Authority approximately one month prior to the date of expiry of the licence; and - (d) a licence which has lapsed for a period more than one year will not be renewed without a number and type of examinations which the Civil Aviation Authority deems necessary and sufficient to ascertain the competency of the holder.
 The number and type of the examinations are dependent upon the nature of employment of the holder and the time lapsed since the licence has expired. - 20.
 The Civil Aviation Authority, having issued, validated or renewed a flight crew licence or rating in Macao, shall, at any time, cancel, revoke, or restrain the privileges granted by that licence, or by related ratings, unless the holder satisfactorily demonstrates continuous competency and meets the requirements for recent experience established by the Civil Aviation Authority provided that: